Baremetal

 Build Teku

-Clone the teku repository from GitHub, navigate to the teku directory, switch to the latest release, and then build the project with with the Gradle wrapper gradlew, as follows.
+Clone the teku repository from GitHub, navigate to the teku directory, switch to the latest release, and then build the project with with the Gradle wrapper gradlew

 Append a systemd service configuration for the Teku Gnosis Service to the "/etc/systemd/system/teku.service" file, specifying its description, dependencies, and executable parameters for proper execution and monitoring.